-Specific weather conditions require specific responses in addition to the rules of thumb mentioned before.
-Of all inclement weather situations, you’re most likely to find yourself caught in the rain.
-In addition to our two rules of thumb above, you should also turn on your car’s running lights when it’s raining.
+Safety tips for driving in rain include turning on your car’s running lights.
 If the rain is heavy, turn on your low beams.
 This will increase the chances that you will be seen by other drivers, pedestrians, and cyclists.

-Road surfaces are most slippery immediately after the rain begins to fall.
-This is because the oil and grease on the pavement have not yet been washed away.
+During wet weather, road surfaces are most slippery immediately after the rain begins to fall.
+This is because the oil and grease on the wet pavement have not yet been washed away.
 Driving on a road covered with oil and water can be like driving on ice.
-You should reduce your speed, use extra caution and allow twice the normal following distance.
+You should turn off your cruise control, reduce your speed, use extra caution and allow twice the normal following distance.

-Steer and brake with a light touch.
+- Steer and brake with a light touch.

-When you need to stop or slow, do not brake hard or lock the wheels and risk a skid.
-Maintain mild pressure on the brake pedal.
+- When you need to stop or slow, do not brake hard or lock the wheels and risk a skid.
+Maintain mild pressure on the brake pedal

 If you do find yourself in a skid:

-Ease your foot off the gas, apply the brakes, and
+- Ease your foot off the gas, apply the brakes, and

-Steer in the direction you want the front of the car to go.
-This is called “steering into the skid.”
+- Steer in the direction you want the front of the car to go.
+This is called “steering into the skid”.